Sen2Agri/Sen2Agri-System/FAQ.md

 delete_site.py -h

 # delete the "Belgium" site, but keep its products
+# use the short name from the web interface
 delete_site.py -s belgium

 # delete the "Test Site" site, together with the corresponding products